jordonsc/factorio-quick-start/README.md

 * Items:
   * A bunch of fast belts & inserters
   * Factories, furnaces and enough kit to set up a power station
-  * A handful of base resources (iron, copper, gears, green circuits)
+  * A handful of base resources (iron, copper, gears, green chips)
   * A car

 You should be able to set up a small base and get on your feet, but no additional research is granted.